Notre Dame Prep scholarship fund set up by generous contribution from alumni brothers.

 The fund, which is officially titled “The Notre Dame Tuition Assistance Endowed Fund,” has been established with a charitable gift from the Berch family of $105,000 for ongoing tuition support of a student or students entering Notre Dame Preparatory School.

-In a ceremony held yesterday in Pontiac, members of Notre Dame’s administration, including Corporate President Fr.
+In a ceremony held on the school's Pontiac campus, members of Notre Dame’s administration, including Corporate President Fr.
 Leon Olszamowski, s.m., ’65 (NDHS); Director of Advancement Gregory Simon ’89 (NDHS); ND Prep Principal Fr.
 Joe Hindelang, s.m., ’68 (NDHS) and Fr.
-Jim Strasz, s.m., "70 (NDHS) said they were extremely grateful for the Berch family’s generosity in establishing the fund.
+Jim Strasz, s.m., '70 (NDHS) said they were extremely grateful for the Berch family’s generosity in establishing the fund.

-“Your gift will help generations of Notre Dame students receive the same excellent education that you and thousands of other alumni received, but who may not otherwise be able to receive,” added Olszamowski on Friday.
+“Your gift will help generations of Notre Dame students receive the same excellent education that you and thousands of other alumni received, but who may not otherwise be able to receive,” added Olszamowski at the ceremony.
 “A huge thank you to the Berch brothers!
 And we look forward to growing this fund even more in the coming years.”

 The gift from the Berch brothers will provide a permanent asset that will enable financial assistance for one or more students each school year.
 The scholarship is renewable by the recipient each school year until graduation, based on demonstrated need, good citizenship and academic success.